-Brother Holland was summoned to the Sherrif’s office, and told to take his mother-in-law home.
+Brother Holland was summoned to the Sherrif’s office, and was told to take his mother-in-law home.
 “I don’t know what got into her.”
 Sheriff Plug said to Brother Holland.
 “But she near about frightened that family into a conniption.
 Willie Freeman almost wet himself from fright.
 She can’t come back if she don’t know the person being sent off.
 I mean it.”

 So, instead, Mamaw Phillips started going to trials.

 There was no real reason to bar her (yet) from those.
-Most of them were what was called ‘first appearance’ where all the manner of new crimes were presented for a tri-county region.
+Most of them were what was called ‘first appearance’ where all the manner of new cases were presented for a tri-county region.
 So, you could have heard anything from a divorce hearing to a driving under the influence case to the rare murder.

 Mamaw Phillips found it all very interesting.